Dental Hygiene Degree

 CHEM 1151 L

 - If applicable, but not required, provide documentation of paid dental office experience, within the last 2 years.
 This documentation must state the number of hours of paid experience that you have worked and must be signed by a licensed dentist.
-Submit documentation to the Director of the Dental Hygiene program.
+Submit documentation to the Dental Hygiene Program Director.

-- If applicable, but not required, provide documentation of graduation from an accredited Dental Assisting program with a GPA of 3.0 or better.
+- If applicable, but not required, provide documentation of graduation from an accredited Dental Assisting program with a GPA of 3.0 or higher.
 Submit documentation to the Director of the Dental Hygiene program.

 - Obtain a dental hygiene program information packet.
-Review, sign, and submit a "Statement of Interest in the Dental Hygiene Program" to the Director of Dental Hygiene after all the criteria stated above has been met.
-Deadline for submission of required documents is May 12, 2016, in order to be considered for admission into Summer semester 2016.
+Review, sign, and submit a "Statement of Interest in the Dental Hygiene Program" to the Director of Dental Hygiene after the criteria stated above have been met.
+Deadline for submission of required documents is Monday, May 5, 2020, in order to be considered for admission into Summer semester 2020.

 - Note: Only one class will be accepted into the Dental Hygiene Program each year, beginning Summer semester.